jdauphant/developers-documentation/_scalingo_api/index.md

 the existing.
 If any major change about the way JSON is structured, we will keep the right to release a __v2__ and so forth.

-When any change is applied to the API, it will be displayed in ths [changelog section](/#changelog) of this documentation and on our [changelog website](https://doc.scalingo.com/changelog).
+When any change is applied to the API, it will be displayed in the [changelog section](/#changelog) of this documentation and on our [changelog website](https://doc.scalingo.com/changelog).